Spirit of Speed 1937: Reception

 The Dreamcast version received unfavorable reviews according to the review aggregation website GameRankings.
 IGN's Jeremy Dunham called it "the poorest excuse for a Dreamcast game I have ever laid eyes on", harshly criticizing nearly every aspect of the game, including the load times, course designs, control, and graphics.
 GameSpot's Frank Provo criticized the sound effects and the visuals of the game.
 In Japan, however, where the game was ported and published by Acclaim Japan on April 5, 2001, Famitsu gave it a score of 25 out of 40.

 GameSpot named it the Worst Video Game of 2000 – the first year the award was given for console games.

-Conversely, DC Swirl gave the game 3 out of 5 swirls, commending the accurate portrayal of auto racing of the period, and approving the price ($20) of which the game was retailed.
+Conversely, DC Swirl gave the game 3 out of 5 swirls, commending the accurate portrayal of auto racing of the period, and approving of the relatively low price point at which the game was retailed.
 HappyPuppy gave a rating of 6.5/10 and a mixed review criticizing the gameplay but complimenting the graphics.
 Argentine magazine Next Level gave the game 70%, approving the low price and the authentic representation of themes of the era.
 Spain-based magazine Super Juegos gave a better score of 72.
 GF3K.com gave a far better score of 7.8 out of 10, praising the controls, sound, and the game's accuracy in portraying vintage racing cars.